 Think about placing your desk near a window to access as much natural light as possible or in the centre of the room so you can admire your office interior design.

-MAKE SURE EVERYTHING HAS A PLACE
+2. MAKE SURE EVERYTHING IN YOUR OFFICE HAS A HOME

 “Keeping things simple and uncluttered is essential,” says Laura.
 Dedicating a home to every object on your desk is one way to do this and will increase productivity.
 Invest in desk accessories with storage potential, such as letter holders, pen pots and desk tidies, to ensure your stationery and other work tools are presented beautifully and readily at hand.
 A well-organised desk with a specific place for each object means you can locate and grab what you need with ease and speed, helping you to work quicker and avoid wasting time looking for misplaced items.